kgsws/kgdoom/manual/readme.md

 - `__noTarget`
   - This mobj can't be targetted by internal enemy AI.
   - This mobj won't be set as new `target` when used as source of damage.
+- `_pushable`
+  - This mobj can be pushed by other mobj when bumped.
+  - Pushing mobj will transfer it's momentnum to this one, taking masses of both mobjs into account.
 - `__wallBounce`
   - Used on projectiles.
 Projectile will bounce off walls.
 - `__mobjBounce`